Drainage law: In the United States

 In the United States, regulation of drainage is typically done on the state and local level.
 In addition to whatever statutes or local ordinances may be in effect in a given locality, there are three basic legal doctrines which the various state courts recognize.

-In the state of Michigan, drainage law is so important that counties elect a drain commissioner to oversee water resources.
+In the State of Michigan, drainage law is so important that most counties still elect a drain commissioner to regulate drainage of surface water.

 Common enemy doctrine

 The common enemy doctrine is a rule derived from English common law.
-It holds that since surface water is a "common enemy" to landowners, each landowner has the right to alter the drainage pattern of his land (for example by building dikes or drainage channels) without regard for the effects on neighboring parcels, as long as that water flows to where it otherwise would have naturally flowed.
+It holds that because surface water is a "common enemy" of landowners, each landowner has the right to alter the drainage pattern of his land (for example by building dikes or drainage channels) without regard for the effects on neighboring parcels, as long as that water flows to where it otherwise would have naturally flowed.
 Typically, a landowner can capture surface water (e.g. by rain barrels or dams) as well, and lower landowners will not have a cause of action unless the diversion is malicious.
-This rule is followed by approximately half the U.S. states, although some states have modified the doctrine to hold landowners liable for negligent damage to the parcels belonging to neighboring landowners.
+This rule is followed by approximately half of the U.S. states, although some states have modified the doctrine to hold landowners liable for negligent damage to parcels of neighboring landowners.

 Civil law rule

-The civil law rule (so named because it is derived from the civil law systems of France and Spain) is effectively the opposite of the common enemy doctrine.
-It holds that the owner of a lower parcel of land must accept the natural drainage from those parcels above his, and cannot alter the drainage pattern of his own land to increase the drainage flow onto parcels lower than his own.
-For this reason, this rule is sometimes referred to as the "natural flow rule".
+The civil law rule, so named because it is derived from the civil law systems of France and Spain, is effectively the opposite of the common enemy doctrine.
+It holds that the owner of a parcel of lower land must accept the natural drainage from higher parcels and cannot alter the drainage pattern of his own land to increase the drainage flow onto lower parcels.
+For this reason the rule is sometimes referred to as the "natural flow rule".

-Application of the civil law rule in its purest form would inhibit the development of land, since virtually every improvement on a parcel would alter the natural drainage.
-For this reason, this rule has been modified in those jurisdictions that use it, to permit reasonable changes in natural flow, often weighing the competing interests of neighboring landholders with the benefit of the development of the parcel.
+Application of the civil law rule in its purest form would inhibit development of land because virtually every improvement on a parcel alters natural drainage.
+For this reason this rule has been modified in those jurisdictions that use it in order to permit reasonable changes in natural flow, often weighing the competing interests of neighboring landholders with the benefit of the development of the parcel.

 Reasonable use rule

 The reasonable use rule presents an alternative to both the common enemy doctrine and the civil law rule.
-It allows a landowner to make "reasonable" alteration to the drainage pattern of his parcel, with liability only occurring when the alteration causes "unreasonable" harm toward neighboring parcels.
+It allows a landowner to make "reasonable" alteration to the drainage pattern of his parcel, with liability only when the alteration causes "unreasonable" harm of neighboring parcels.
 Judicial mitigation of the common enemy doctrine and civil law rule often results in an approximation of the reasonable use rule.

 Because the reasonable use rule presents a subjective standard, courts will often employ a balancing test to determine whether a landowner is liable to neighbors for alteration of drainage.
 For example, under the Restatement of Torts, the test was: